facebookexperimental/libunifex/doc/api_reference.md

 ```

 **Arguments:**
-The first argument to `at_coroutine_exit` is a coroutine lambda.
-The other arguments are
+The first argument to `at_coroutine_exit` is a callable that returns an awaitable type
+(e.g., a `unifex::task<>` or a type that satisfies the `typed_sender` concept).
+The other
-optional state that may be needed by the cleanup action.
+arguments are optional state that may be needed by the cleanup action.
 The state passed to
-`at_coroutine_exit` is the same state that will be passed to the lambda.
+`at_coroutine_exit` is the same state that will be passed to the callable.

 **Returns:**
 A tuple of references to the state owned by the cleanup action.